Skip to main content

 The Role of the ADA and GINA

-Employers must also provide to allow employees with disabilities to participate and earn any offered rewards.
+Employers must also provide reasonable accommodations to allow employees with disabilities to participate and earn any offered rewards.
 For example, if a program rewards employees for walking a certain number of steps, an alternative must be provided for an employee who uses a wheelchair.

 GINA protects employees from discrimination based on their genetic information.
-This law is particularly relevant for wellness programs that use (HRAs).
+This law is particularly relevant for wellness programs that use health risk assessments (HRAs).
 An HRA that asks about an employee’s family medical history is collecting genetic information.
 Under GINA, an employer cannot offer an incentive for an employee to provide this information.

 • HIPAA ∞ Governs programs tied to group health plans, setting limits on incentives for health-contingent programs and requiring reasonable alternative standards.